 After all, certain factors may be more important to you.
 Some men value cost, some men their looks, and others the maintenance requirements.
 Trimming wins some, and waxing wins others.

-So, in order to help you make your decision, I’m going to dissect the two methods of chest hair removal to make it crystal clear.
+So, in order to help you make your decision, I’m going to dig deeper into the two methods of chest hair removal to make it crystal clear.

 Trimming Vs Waxing Chest Hair: The Analysis

-The two methods are extremely common but about as different to each other as you can get.
+The two methods are extremely common but about as different from each other as you can get.
 Before we compare the two, it would be useful to briefly describe how they work.

 Trimming the act of cutting chest hair with a pair of trimmers of clippers.
 For the purposes of this article, I’m specifically talking about electric trimming.

 Yes, I know you can trim with scissors, but that’s not what I’m talking about here.